junesirius/junesirius.github.io/_posts/Supernatural/SPN_Time_Travel/SPN-Time-travel-whole-novel.md

 "I was trying to help," Cas whispers, voice hoarse with misery.
 "I only wanted to help, like you asked."

 He opens his eyes.
 There are tears in those blue eyes, flooding out, dropping from the corner.
-"I wanted to help people, save them, like you did."
+"I wanted to help them, save them, like you did."

 Dean swallows.
 His heart is being torn to pieces watching Cas like that.
 He asks quietly, "What did you do?"